LLNL/UnifyFS/docs/start-stop.rst

 --------------------

 After all UnifyFS-enabled applications have completed running, you should use ``unifyfs terminate`` to terminate the servers.
-Typically, one would also pass the ``--cleanup`` option to have the servers remove temporary data locally stored on each node.
+Typically, one would pass the ``--cleanup`` option to ``unifyfs start`` to have the servers remove temporary data locally stored on each node after termination.